-The dispersal of funeral ashes into rivers, creeks, and other water bodies is a common end-oflife practice for many faith groups.
-Toronto and Region Conservation Authority (TRCA) is a regulatory body, a significant landowner of greenspace in the Greater Toronto Area (GTA), a resource management agency, and a service provider to municipalities on the management of their own greenspace and watercourses.
-Therefore, TRCA has an interest in practices surrounding the dispersal of funeral ashes in watercourses, as well as associated practices, such as the leaving of offerings, especially where these activities have the potential to negatively affect these features.
-In 2004, TRCA and Credit Valley Conservation (CVC) began collaborative work to address the issue of religious offerings, such as coconuts, fruit, cloth, coins or jewelry, being deposited in rivers and creeks of Peel Region.
+The dispersal of funeral ashes into water bodies such as rivers, creeks is a common end-of-life practice for various faith groups.
+Toronto and Region Conservation Authority (TRCA) is a significant landowner with regulatory responsibilities in the Greater Toronto Area (GTA), a resource management agency and a service provider to municipalities on the management of their greenspace.
+Therefore, TRCA has an interest in practices surrounding the dispersal of funeral ashes in watercourses, as well as associated practices, such as the leaving of offerings, especially where these activities have an environmental effect on these features.

+In 2004, TRCA and Credit Valley Conservation (CVC) began collaborative work to address the issue of religious offerings, such as coconuts, fruit, cloth, coins or jewelry, being deposited in rivers, creeks and other bodies of water within Peel Region.
 Further, as the dispersal of funerary ashes into water is customary for many faith groups, CVC and TRCA also began exploring the issue of, and need for, appropriate sites and guidelines for this practice.
 As part of this work, TRCA and CVC established a working relationship with the Hindu community in Mississauga to learn more about Hindu practices and in turn, share knowledge about watershed health and potential impacts due to certain practices.
 As a result of this collaboration, in 2006 CVC, TRCA and the Hindu Federation jointly released a brochure providing information on the impacts of religious offerings to watercourses and providing more sustainable recommendations, such as composting flowers and coconuts instead of leaving them in waterways and donating unsustainable offerings to a local temple.
 TRCA continued to work with temple leaders to seek opportunities for outreach and education regarding water-based faith activities and the issue of religious offerings in watercourses.